 Sartre then introduces two other terms that help clarify the dynamics of the for-itself, namely, “facticity” and “transcendence”:

-- Facticity represents all those facts we need to face about ourselves: where we were born, our color, our gender, our race, acts committed, etc. In general, facticity is our past.
+- Facticity represents all those facts we need to face about ourselves such as acts we commit.
 To deny facticty is to remove a necessary condition for freedom.
 Freedom is not abstract and indifferent; it is always freedom from something to something.

 - Transcendence represents our ability to not be reduced to our facticty.
 We can give new direction and meaning to past events.
 We can, as conscious beings haunted by possibilities, see ourselves differently and choose new courses of action not determined by the past.
 So transcendence is future-oriented.
 To deny our ability to transcend is also to remove a necessary condition for freedom.